 There are essentially two ways you can split your business income:

-1) by paying some of it to family members as salary or wages
+- By paying some of it to family members as salary or wages

-2) by transferring some of your income to family members through dividends
+- By transferring some of your income to family members through dividends

 Income Splitting Through Paying Salary or Wages

 Suppose, for instance, your business's net income is $75,000.
-But your spouse has been working in the business all that year, and you paid him a salary of $30,000.
+But your spouse has been working in the business all that year, and you paid them a salary of $30,000.
 Your net income drops to $45,000, a considerable tax savings for you.
 And, because your spouse's income of $30,000 is taxed at an even lower income tax rate, you get, in effect, a double tax savings.

-The Rules on Income Spitting in Canada by Paying Dividends to Family
+Rules for Paying Dividends to Family

-Simply put, the current Tax on Split Income, which applies the highest marginal tax rate to split income received by certain family members under the age of 18, is being expanded to cover some family member over age 18 too - thus eliminating the advantage of having the split income taxed at a lower marginal rate.
+The rules on split income received through dividends changed as of the 2018 tax year.
+Simply put, the current tax on split income, which applies the highest marginal tax rate to split income received by certain family members under the age of 18, is being expanded to cover some family members over age 18, thus eliminating the advantage of split income in some cases.

 If your business is seasonal, the family member only needs to have worked 20 hours per week during the part of the year your business operated.